 - Find the target instance and click its ID.

-- In the Shard List area, locate the target shard and choose in the Operation column.
+- In the Shard List section, find the shard node and choose .

-You can trigger a primary/secondary failover separately for each shard.
-The failover takes effect only for the current node and does not affect other shards of the same sharded cluster instance.
+You can trigger a primary/secondary failover separately for each shard node.
+The failover operation takes effect only for the current shard node and does not affect other shard nodes of the same sharded cluster instance.

-- The instance status changes to HA Switching.The failover is successful when the instance status changes back to Running.Note The failover takes about 1 minute.
-You can repeat the preceding procedure to trigger a primary/secondary failover for other shards of the same sharded cluster instance as required.
+- The instance status changes to HA Switching.The failover is successful when the instance status changes back to Running.Note The failover operation is complete in about 1 minute.
+You can repeat the preceding procedure to trigger a primary/secondary failover for other shards of the same sharded cluster instance.